Day 19: Ocean Beach, Bream Head, and Road Walk to Reotahi Bay

 Ocean Beach from West of Bream Head

-The climb was slow and tiring, but the trail stopped just short of summiting Bream Head, itself a jagged rock outcrop down a short side trail that required more climbing than I was willing to do to crest.
+The climb was slow and tiring, but the trail stopped just short of summiting Bream Head, itself a jagged rock outcrop down a short side trail that required more climbing than I was willing to crest.

 We continued downhill for a short while, somewhat steeply with a few staircases, before trail leveled out for a while.
 We stopped for a break at a well-placed bench with a view.